xcode-actions/clt-logger/Readme.md

     ```

     Some emojis might change depending on your environment because sometimes emojis are not displayed correctly.
-    Only the `NO_ALTERNATES` set is guaranteed to be the same everywhere.
+    Only the `NO_ALTERNATES` set is guaranteed to look the same everywhere.
   - The `CLTLOGGER_OUTPUT_ENV` environment variable can be set to make `CLTLogger` assume the given environment in which it is running.
     Supported values are:
     - `XCODE`